interactive-environments/IE1920-corridor/README.md

 Each unit has one board to control all peripherals of that unit.
 This board can be any 5V microcontroller with enough ports to power all peripherals.
+In our setup, custom Arduino Mega 2560 boards were used.
 The table below gives an overview of all peripherals used by the system.

 | Port | Hardware | Function |